franrmueller/Vorlesungschatbot/README.md

 │ └── student/ # Student-specific views

-│ └── chat.html # Student chat interface
+│ └── chat.html # Chat interface

 └── static/

-  ├── css/ # Stylesheets
+│  ├── css/ # Stylesheets

-  ├── js/ # JavaScript files
+│ ├── js/ # JavaScript files

-  └── images/ # Static images
+│  └── images/ # Static images

 JavaScript is used to enhance the templates with dynamic features like real-time chat interactions.